State Minimum Wage Laws

 Northern Mariana Islands $7.25

-How Often Do States Updated Their Minimum Wages?
+How Often Do States Update Their Minimum Wages?

-States generally update minimum wage rates annually, often on January 1st, but practices vary widely.
+States generally update minimum wage rates annually, often on January 1, but practices vary widely.
 Some use mid-year adjustments, scheduled increases, or inflation-based indexing, while others make irregular updates or maintain the federal minimum of $7.25.
 Local variations within states further complicate the picture.
-This diversity in approach reflects different standards and qualities of life across regions in America, causing the range of minimum wages to be $7.25 through $16.25 an hour.
+This diversity in approach reflects different standards and qualities of life across regions in America.